|Educational and Professional Objectives

 Students learn to develop their own positions as designers and to present themselves accordingly.
 To this end, they must learn to discover, question, develop, design and represent their own preferences.
 In addition to an independent mentality and a reflective attitude towards design, this requires sufficient breadth in terms of theoretical and artistic training.
 Students must be capable of critical reflection, in order to appreciate, analyse, explain and assess their own work and that of others.

-Creative ability: You are able to develop designs, images or spatial works in which they explore new directions, based on the insights and experiences they have gained in the course of the programme.
+Creative ability: You are able to develop designs, images or spatial works in which you explore new directions, based on the insights and experiences you have gained in the course of the programme.

 Capacity for critical reflection: You are able to reflect on your own work and evaluate its effectiveness and quality.